arnaudgallou/plume/README.md

     Qui scribit bis legit

-Alternatively, you can generate author information as character strings using `Plume`:
+Alternatively, you can generate author information as character vectors using `Plume`:

 ``` r